Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Two macros:

-CHAIN WITHS FROM EXIT NLENDCH NL
+CHAIN WITHS FROM EXIT NL

 Example

-CHAIN FROM IDPT + OF(LNM) EXIT JC1
+CHAIN FROM IDPT + OF(LNM) EXIT JC1 SET IND(CHANPT)NM = 0 ENDCH

 Restrictions